nativescript-community/ui-material-components/packages/button/README.md

 ## Installation

-### Warning :warning: :warning:
+### :warning: Warning :warning:
-From 5.x using material component will break N tab component on iOS (which is bound to be removed).
+From Nativescript 5.x using this component will break the [Nativescript tab component](https://docs.nativescript.org/ui/components/tabs) on iOS (which is bound to be removed).
 This is needed to allow using the latest native iOS features.
-If needed you can use either [bottomnavigationbar](https://www.npmjs.com/package/nativescript-material-bottomnavigationbar) (this one is the best choice, closest to material design) or [tabs](https://www.npmjs.com/package/nativescript-material-tabs) (clone of N one, but with a little less features)
+If needed you can use either [bottomnavigationbar](https://www.npmjs.com/package/@nativescript-community/ui-material-bottomnavigationbar) (this one is the best choice, closest to material design) or [material-tabs](https://www.npmjs.com/package/@nativescript-community/ui-material-tabs) (clone of the Nativescript one, but with a little less features).

+##

-For N 7.0
+For NativeScript 7.0+
 * `tns plugin add @nativescript-community/ui-material-button`

+##

-For N 6.x
+For NativeScript 6.x
 * `tns plugin add nativescript-material-button`

+##

 If using ```tns-core-modules```
 * `tns plugin add nativescript-material-button@2.5.4`

+##

 Be sure to run a new build after adding plugins to avoid any issues.